 Over the years, i3S has established strong relationships with many schools and hospitals directly involved in health and healthcare, such as the Medical School, School of Pharmacy, Institute of Biomedical Sciences Abel Salazar, the School of Engineering and the School of Sciences, Hospital de São João, Hospital de Santo António, and the Portuguese Institute of Oncology.
 The relationships forged with these institutions are so tight that sometimes a more binding collaboration is set forth, which is what happened with the Portuguese Institute of Oncology with which i3S signed a partnership on April 18th 2016 aiming to coordinate resources, giving way to Porto.CCC (Porto Comprehensive Cancer Center).

-Conversely, such connection to the University is also critical for the consolidation of advanced training in partnership with different schools.
+Conversely, such a connection to the University is also critical for the consolidation of advanced training in partnership with different schools.
 Ensuring that the region benefits from and gets access to the knowledge produced in the most advantageous way is another clear challenge the institution faces. i3S is, to this end, developing a health education program together with other institutions, patient associations, and civil society organizations.